bor0/gidti/manuscript/chapter6.md

 our_third_proof (Succ k) = let inductive_hypothesis = our_third_proof k in ?conclusion
 ```

-Our proof givens and goals now become:
+Our proof givens and goals become:

 ```
   k : MyNat